Learn to Surf in Rincon

-Jobos is an all-time favorite beach among locals and Puerto Ricans living along the northern coast.
+Playa Jobos is an all-time favorite beach among locals and Puerto Ricans living along the northern coast, in the town of Isabela.
 Playa Jobos is a beach offering something for everyone.
-Jobos has an authentic casual island vibe, with unique natural wonders to admire and legend lives on.
+Jobos has an authentic casual island vibe, with unique natural wonders to admire nearby such as Pozo de Jacinto.
 At the farthest east point, Jobos is marked by a natural rock wall, creating a protected cove with shallow areas safe for playing in the water and a little snorkeling.
 The open waters attract surfers for their reliable surf year-round.

 Jobos is not a bustling touristy beach.
 There are no resorts, high-rise buildings, or fancy restaurants.
 This beach is not perfectly manicured, but lovers of Jobos beach, like it that way.
 Visitors who wish to experience the simplicity of island fun under the sun, watch surfers, eat local Puerto Rican food and drinks without the tourist price tag adding in some natural sights to explore, will find themselves pleasantly at home when visiting Playa Jobos.
 Don’t be shy and mingle with friendly Isabelinos (residents of Isabela).

 Beach width varies with the season and tide.
 During the winter and early spring months, the waves are higher, and the beach is narrower.
 Sand is light golden in color.
 Cleanliness and condition of the sand also vary by season, with the busiest being summer months, weekends and holidays.
 If you want to enjoy an all-around “local” beach experience, watch surfers, and have places to eat overlooking the water, you’ll appreciate Jobos.
 Find a spot under a palm or almond tree in the early morning to spend a delightful day at Jobos.